ShamylZakariya/Platformer/NOTES.md

         rapidly when the fireball hits something close.
 So we need, instead a new approach:
             - don't fire until there are no active fireballs less than DISTANCE from firebrand
             - In the game Firebrand could shoot ~1 per sec, so it's FIREBALL_VEL * 1
+            - Entity is going to need an "entity class" field, which returns an enum or int or something so we can scan the list of active entities for the fireballs

 TODO:
     - traits can have default/overridable implementations.
 THis can clean up Entity a LOT